iterative/dvc.org/content/blog/2022-01-27-stale-models.md

 [Evidently.ai](https://evidentlyai.com/blog/tutorial-1-model-analytics-in-production)
 that demonstrates what it would be like to work with a production model that experiences data drift over time.
-We'll take this to the next level by adding some automation with DVC and sharing the results with others on your team using DVC Studio.
+We'll take this to the next level by adding some automation with a DVC pipeline and share the results with others using DVC Studio.

 So we'll start by cloning
 [this repo for the project](https://github.com/iterative/stale-model-example).